developmentAC/sentiminer/README.md

 This program performs sentiment analysis on textual data using the AFinn (from Finn Årup Nielsen) sentiment analysis method.
 The accompanying AFinn data file with this project was isolated from the R programming open source project Tidyverse (See reference below).

-Each word that able to convey a sensation of optimism or pessimism in the English language has been paired with a curated numerical value called the _sentiment score_.
+Each word that is able to convey a sensation of optimism or pessimism in the English language has been paired with a curated numerical value called the _sentiment score_.
 The scale of __pessimism__ to __optimism__ ranges from -5 to 5.
-An short example of some of the words of the AFinn dictionary is given below.
+A short example of some of the words of the AFinn dictionary is given below.

 ```
 Word,Score